-Officials in TV booths?
-SEC reportedly in talks with networks in attempt at transparency
+Officials in TV booths, on Twitter?
+SEC reportedly in talks for improved rule transparency

 “We’ve got to do something differently,” Herb Vincent is quoted by Sports Illustrated as saying.
 “We can’t keep doing what we’ve always done.”

-Dellenger reported that the controversial seven-overtime game between LSU and Texas A&M last fall jump started the project.
+LSU's 74-72, 7OT loss to Texas A&M, including a handful of decried officiating decisions helped jumpstart the project.

-The Tigers held a late lead in regulation before the Aggies scored a late touchdown to keep the game going, eventually winning the game.
+The Tigers held a late lead in regulation before a replay review negated what appeared to be a game-ending interception, and the Aggies went on to score a late touchdown that sent the game into overtime.

 LSU fans, coaches and players felt slighted by several controversial calls that went in Texas A&M's favor.